 The Canon EOS-1D Mark IV and the Sony Alpha A9 are two professional cameras that were announced, respectively, in October 2009 and April 2017.
 The 1D Mark IV is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark IV) and a full frame (A9) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark IV vs Sony A9

-The physical size and weight of the Canon 1D Mark IV and the Sony A9 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 1D Mark IV and the Sony A9 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably smaller (50 percent) than the Canon 1D Mark IV.
 Moreover, the A9 is substantially lighter (45 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.